Meikul/obsidian-thumbnails/README.md

 # Obsidian Thumbnails
-This plugin lets you insert youtube thumbnails into your notes to help you keep track of what you're actually linking.
-Works for youtube and vimeo.
+This plugin lets you insert video thumbnails into your notes to help you keep track of what you're actually linking.
+It works with links from Youtube or Vimeo.
 ![](https://raw.githubusercontent.com/Meikul/obsidian-thumbnails/master/demo_images/block_demo.gif)

 ## Usage